Academic Services has developed the following PDFs to assist students:

 Changes can be made to any scheduled appointment up to 24 hours in advance by using the scheduling system in Handshake.
-Please avoid being a "no show."
+Please avoid being a no show.
 You can also call or stop by the office to change an appointment.

 During 2020-21, all career expos will occur via virtual career fair systems.
 Instructions for registering and attending career expos, as well as any career learning events such as Uncommon Hour, can be found in the events menu in Handshake.

-All fall semester appointments will occur via Zoom.
+All spring semester appointments will occur via Zoom.
 Students can choose not to use video during their Zoom appointments.
 If video is enabled, students should make sure that their background is clear of any private or offensive items.
 Students should be aware, however, that video is essential for some types of appointments, such as mock interviews.